Lokankara/Quiz/src/main/resources/quiz-set_4.md

 - Route 53

 **Explanation:**
-"CloudFront" is available at Edge locations for CDN functionality.
+CloudFront is available at Edge locations for CDN functionality.
-"Lightsail" is correct.
+Lightsail is correct.
 Lightsail instances are not served via Edge locations.
-"AWS Shield" is integrated with Edge locations to protect CloudFront.
+AWS Shield is integrated with Edge locations to protect CloudFront.
-"Route 53" is globally distributed and uses Edge network.
+Route 53 is globally distributed and uses Edge network.

 ---